Religious Education

 RE is taught at Wheatfields with a mix of faith stories, role play and drama, art, design and technology and religious symbols which encourages the children to express their learning in a variety of ways.
 We understand the importance of real life experiences, improving the children’s cultural capital and we recognise the importance of meeting and talking to people from all faith communities as well as having the opportunity to visit places of worship.

-Each class has an RE poster displayed
+Each KS1 Class has an RE poster displayed

 Reception